 - Serve with fresh lemon wedges

 - Serve immediately after cooking, as it cools down, it will taste more rubbery and is best served hot

-This is the perfect summer bbq appetizer, baby grilled octopus with smoky chorizo, garlic and fennel.
+This is the perfect Mediterranean summer seafood bbq appetizer, griddled baby octopus with smoky chorizo, garlic and fennel.
 You have to taste it to believe how delicious this is!
 An easy seafood recipe that will impress your guests, perfect for lunch, as a meze or appetizer or just as your main dinner meal!
 Bon Appetit! Приятного аппетита!

 Grilled Octopus with Chorizo (Video)

 - ½ head of fennel sliced